LeoBeliik/LittleBotanics/README.txt

-Little botanica - addon for Little logistics that adds a cart and boat to transport mana
+Little botanics - addon for Little logistics that adds a cart and boat to transport mana